$0.50 and 70 Minute Whole Wheat Apple Banana Bread

 Also, all loaf pans are different so check your bread with a toothpick after 45 minutes.
 I have one pan that bakes this bread in 45 minutes and the other in 55 minutes.
 Also, since there are no eggs or other raw ingredients, err on the side of undercooking!

-Step 12 – Move from the loaf pan to a cooling rack within ~3 minutes to avoid any condensation of the inside of the pan.
+Step 12 – Move from the loaf pan to a cooling rack within ~3 minutes to avoid condensation of the inside of the pan.
 Exposure to condensation will lead to soggy bread.
-Your hot bread is the opposite of a cold soda (in so many more ways than one!) – due to the temperature difference, water droplets will form on the inside of your loaf pan the same way water droplets will form on the outside of the soda can.
+Your hot bread is the opposite of a cold soda (in so many more ways than one!) – due to the temperature difference, water droplets will form on the inside of your loaf pan the same way water droplets will form on the outside of the cold soda can.

-Step 13 – Your bread will store ~3 days on the counter, ~1 week in the refrigerator and ~1 month in the freezer.
+Step 13 – Your apple banana bread will store ~3 days on the counter, ~1 week in the refrigerator and ~1 month in the freezer.
 I’d be surprised if the bread lasts on your counter for more than a day though!

 - 3/4 lb of ripe banana ~ $0.75